-6.9.4 Fields in Hashes
+Fields in Hashes

 Often you want to store data in Hashes that maps to a particular data type.
 For example, a boolean flag, an integer, or a float.
 Redis stores all the values as byte strings and doesn't interpret.
-In the Keyspace, we default to treating all fields as unicode that is stored in redis as utf-8 binary strings.
-If you need something different, you can set up explicit mappings for other data types in redpipe.Hash.
+We can set up explicit mappings for these data types in redpipe.Hash.
 This is not required but it makes life easier.

 '''

 class User(redpipe.Hash):

 keyspace = 'U'

 fields = {

-'first_name': redpipe.TextField,
+'first_name': redpipe.StringField,

-'last_name': redpipe.TextField,
+'last_name': redpipe.StringField,

 'admin': redpipe.BooleanField,

 'last_seen': redpipe.FloatField,

-'encrypted_secret': redpipe.BinaryField,

-}

 }

 '''